2022 NCAA women’s basketball tournament bracket

 Scores | Rankings | Standings | Stats

-• Going dancing: Tracking the NCAA women’s tournament’s automatic bids.
+Going dancing: Tracking the NCAA women’s tournament’s automatic bids

-• Who’s in?
-What to know about the NCAA men’s tournament’s automatic bids.
+Who’s in?: What to know about the NCAA men’s tournament’s automatic bids

-• Virginia Tech dominates Duke to claim first ACC title, secure NCAA tournament berth

 Feinstein: He left a lucrative law career to become a college basketball coach.
 Now he’s in the Big Dance.